nyp-sit/iti121-2025s2/L10/readme.md

 ## Run the Flask application

-Unzip your activity_model.zip and copy the activity_model folder into the `app` folder of your flask app.
-The activity_model folder contained the keras saved model.
+Copy the activity_model.pth  into the `app/model` folder of your flask app.
 While inside the `app` folder, run the flask using the following:

 ```
 flask run